ZilantRobotics/cyphal_communicator/README.md

 ## 5. Installation

-Build the package as usual ROS package with `catkin build`.
-It will automatically compile DSDL at the build time with [compile_dsdl.sh](compile_dsdl.sh) script.

 Before running the communicator, you need to do 3 things:
 1. Create virtual CAN.
 It is expected that you are using CAN-sniffer device such as [UAVCAN sniffer and programmer](https://docs.raccoonlab.co/guide/programmer_sniffer/).
 An example of script that creates SLCAN is [scripts/create_slcan.sh](scripts/create_slcan.sh).
 This script automatically detect a connected device and create `slcan0` port.
 You should create virtual CAN once after each sniffer connection to your PC.
 2. Configure environment variables.
 This step is required for setting subjects port id and few pathes.
 As an example, you can run `source scripts/config.sh`.
 You should call this script in each shell session.